newatoms/beta/projects/pub-time/pitch.md

 ### Goal

-To *show how good the organisation is*, we will write about *the entrepeneur and the team* to show how a *collaborative* atmosphere enables individuals to excel in *research and understanding*, written from the perspective of a(n) *Internal Editorial Team*.
+To illustrate the effect of having off-sites on teambuilding

 ### Method
-We will write about the New Atoms off-site future conference, specifically the team's time spent in various pubs.
+We will write about the New Atoms off-site future conference, specifically the team's time spent in various pubs and it's effect on the team months later.

 ### Example
 We could write about some of the important issues we discussed, for example feminism.
 Learning to communicate openly, honestly and respectfully about loaded issues removes barriers.
 This is a precursor to similar communication in a work environment, helping everyone to feel safe and respected.